timyates/groovy-common-extensions/README.md

 If you ask for more unique elements than there are items in the list, this throws an `IllegalArgumentException`

+When `rand` is called on an Iterator, the entire Iterator is consumed until hasNext() is false and the returned elements are chosen from all the items iterated over with uniform probability.

 Example:

     def list = [1, 2, 3, 4, 5]
     def randomInt = list.rand()
     assert randomInt in list

-## `rand` functionality for `Iterator`

-    static <T> T rand( Iterator<T> self ) static <T> T rand( Iterator<T> self, Random r )

-Randomly select an element from a iterator where the length is not necessarily known ahead of time.

-- The first form returns a single random element from the Iterator.
-- The second form also allows you to set the Random object to be used in the processing.
-This allows tests to specify a seed so reproducability is assured.

-The entire Iterator is consumed until hasNext() is false and the returned element is chosen from all the items iterated over with uniform probability.

 ## Extended `merge` functionality for `ConfigObject`